IrfaanKhalid/cs1101-bonus-lectures/02-dealing-with-debugging/README.md

   + The *call stack* allows you to see the order in which methods called other methods
     + Java programs begin in the _main()_ method, which calls other methods, which call other methods, etc.
     + This is all formatted in a _stack_ - the first method called lies at the bottom, and the subsequent methods called are placed on top of our stack

+#### Writing driver methods
+If you want to individually test methods, try calling _only_ that method from _main()_ and test only its functionality.
+The whole purpose of writing methods is to componentize your code; that is, each method should do _one_ task and do it extraordinarily well.
+If a given task fails, you'll know immediately that the single method assigned to that task is to blame.

 ### Common errors to keep in mind
 Oftentimes, our code is plagued by one of several _very_ common errors.
 Try keeping these in mind when you start debugging so you can either eliminate the obvious suspects or find something small that's straightforward to fix.